KilDesu/brefer/readme.md

 ### Cons

 - You have to use a preprocessor
-- Svelte's checker will probably complain about the `$` prefix being reserved
+- Svelte's checker will probably complain about the `$` prefix being reserved (any possibility to disable it?)
+- It's harder and more verbose to use Svelte stores (not really a problem as they're kind of deprecated in Svelte 5)

 ## Contribute